mamohin007/matlab-drone-coding-for-beginners/README.md

 # MATLAB Drone Coding for Beginners

+**Companion code repository for the book _MATLAB Drone Coding for Beginners: From Hover Thrust to PID Altitude Control_ by Dr Ma Mohin.**

 This repository contains MATLAB code examples for beginner-friendly quadcopter modelling and altitude control.

 The projects support the learning journey from basic hover thrust calculation to PID altitude control and controller comparison.
+Each script is designed as a simple standalone MATLAB project so that students, beginners, and researchers can run the code, study the plots, and modify parameters to understand drone behaviour.

+## Companion Book

+These MATLAB scripts are designed to be used alongside the full book:

+**MATLAB Drone Coding for Beginners: From Hover Thrust to PID Altitude Control**
+by **Dr Ma Mohin**

+The book provides the full step-by-step explanation, basic theory, MATLAB code walkthroughs, expected outputs, result interpretation, common mistakes, and practice tasks for each project.

+If you find this repository useful, you can support the project by purchasing the companion book.

+**Available on Amazon:**
+[Paste your Amazon book link here]

 ## Projects Included